Adam24NU/sem/README.md

-Keep it simple at the moment
+Keep it simple at the moment.
+02.10.24 We added a workflow